sg-hk/ccq/README.md

 # ccq
 ## (存储器 - **c**ún **c**hǔ **q**ì) is a minimalistic flashcard program in C
 #### Description
-/!\ very early stage work /!\
+/!\ very early stage work /!\\
-As memory-light a vocabulary review app as I can come up with. ccq runs in the terminal, reads and writes to a simple text file, and uses an external algorithm to change an integer in the text.
+As memory-light a vocabulary review app as I can come up with. ccq runs in the terminal, reads and writes to a simple text file, and uses an external algorithm to change just one field, the review date.
 The ccq-mine fennel script is meant to be compiled to lua and used with mpv to populate ccq's database.
 Details below

 #### Functionalities
 ccq: